 Retiring can be daunting enough without worrying what to do with your pension fund.
-You have worked hard to save for your retirement so it's important that you take some time to consider your options.
+You have worked hard to save for your retirement, so it's important that you take some time to consider your options.

-Irish Life have designed this booklet to help you decide what your next step with your pension fund should be.
-This booklet will look at the different types of pension plans and the retirement options available to each pension type.
-It will also compare the advantages and disadvantages of each option to help you with this important decision.
+We have designed this booklet to help you decide what your next step with your pension fund should be.
+This booklet will look at the different types of pension plans and the retirement options available to each type of pension.
+We also compare the advantages and disadvantages of each option to help you with this important decision.